 Avoid oats if you have gluten sensitivity since oats may be contaminated with gluten because they may be processed in a facility that processes other grains that contain gluten.

-The exception would be if you know for sure the oats you’ll be eating were processed in a gluten-free facility.
-(5) Plus, many foods and even medications contain “hidden” sources of gluten.
+The exception would be if you knew for sure that the oats you’ll be eating were processed in a gluten-free facility.
+Plus, many foods and even medications contain “hidden” sources of gluten.

-As you might be aware, some experts believe celiac disease that doesn’t respond to a gluten-free diet may be histamine intolerance in some cases and there’s evidence to suggest that.
+Some experts believe celiac disease that doesn’t respond to a gluten-free diet may be histamine intolerance in some cases, and there’s evidence to suggest that.

 A study found that 30% of people with celiac disease continue to have symptoms despite adopting a gluten-free diet.
 (4) Experts believe that these non-responders may have another issue, like histamine intolerance, that makes them unresponsive to a gluten-free diet.

 Oatmeal, for most people, is a safe food for a low-histamine diet, but stick with less processed oats like steel-cut oats or old-fashioned rolled oats.
-Packaged quick oats are not only harder on your blood sugar but they may contain spices or other additives that could trigger histamine intolerance symptoms.
+Packaged quick oats are not only harder on your blood sugar, but they may contain spices or other additives that could trigger histamine intolerance symptoms.

 For example, some people react to a protein in oats called avenin and experience symptoms of an allergic reaction.
 So, it is possible to be allergic to oats too.
 (6) If that’s the case, it will activate your immune system and lead to histamine release.

-Although oatmeal can be tasty and nutritious; it’s not for everyone.
-But if you consume less processed steel-cut oats or old-fashioned oats rather than the packaged stuff, it’s unlike it will worsen your histamine intolerance symptoms.
+Although oatmeal can be tasty and nutritious, it’s not for everyone.
+But if you consume less processed steel-cut oats or old-fashioned oats rather than the packaged stuff, it’s unlikely it will worsen your histamine intolerance symptoms.

 What is your experience with eating oatmeal as part of a low-histamine diet?
 Share your thoughts below. 😊 Also, if you enjoy blueberries on your oatmeal, find out whether blueberries are low histamine and whether eggs can be part of a low-histamine diet.

 - “Oatmeal, plain, from fast food nutrition facts and analysis..” https://www.nutritionvalue.org/Oatmeal%2C_plain%2C_from_fast_food_56202900_nutritional_value.html.